The AI Data Structure

 Hybrid Automation: AI + External Tools

-A hybrid automation is a flow where an AI Agent takes decisions that are executed by non-AI components.
+A hybrid automation is a flow where an AI Agent makes decisions that are executed by non-AI components.

 - Practical Example: Automated Sales Report

-- A Scheduler runs the flow every day at 9 AM.
+- A Scheduler executes the flow every day at 9 AM.

-- A SQL component queries your database and gets the previous day’s sales.
+- A SQL component queries your database and obtains the previous day’s sales.

 - An AI Agent receives the sales data in JSON format.
 Its task is to analyze the data and write an executive summary in natural language highlighting the key trends.